Dear Preceptors,

 3. Please email or the student's RCF if you have questions or prefer to share concerns directly with faculty.
 Regional Clinical Faculty are dedicated to supporting your team as well as the student during their clinical practicum.

-Not Observed - The student has not had the opportunity to demonstrate this skill.
+Not Observed - Student has not had the opportunity to demonstrate this skill.

 Novice - Beginner with no experience.
 Behavior is limited and inflexible.
-Follows instructions and requires hands-on assistance and constant coaching.
+Follows instruction but requires constant guidance, prompting and/or coaching.

 Advanced beginner - Understands process.
-Acceptable performance requires guidance and/or coaching.
+Acceptable performance, requires occasional guidance, prompting and/or coaching.

-Competent - Able to perform skills in normal situations.
-Demonstrates efficiency, coordination, and confidence.
+Competent - Able to perform skill in normal situations.
+Demonstrates efficiency, coordination and confidence.

-Safe entry-level practitioner - Consistently demonstrates ability to assume the role of a safe, beginning practitioner.
-Requires occasional assistance.
-Recognizes the need for and seeks out this assistance.
+Safe entry-level practitioner - Consistently demonstrates ability to assume the role of a safe entry-level practitioner.
+Recognizes the need for and seeks out occasional assistance.
+This is the goal level at completion of clinical.

 Please reach out to the student's RCF if you have any questions or concerns.
 Early communication between preceptors and FNU will best support students’ success.